Dakine Bike Roller Bag Review (6 Years of Use & Counting!)

 If you have a hatchback, the Dakine bike bag will (usually) fit nicely either upright or on its side.
 I have a Honda HR-V and I can fit my Dakine bag upright or on its side.
 If you have a lower-top hatchback like a Subaru, you may only be able to fit it on its side.

 If you have a sedan-style car, it’ll be really tight to fit a bike bag.
-I haven’t tried it, so I can’t say whether it’s possible or not, but I have a feeling it would be a bit challeging.
+I haven’t tried it, so I can’t say whether it’s possible or not, but I have a feeling it would be a bit challenging.
 If you have a sedan, you may need to call a friend or get a ride to the airport.

 Weight

 The Dakine bike bag weighs just under 18 lbs, so if the weight limit is 50 lbs, that means your bike must weigh ~32 lbs.
 If you have a gravel bike or a lightweight cross-country bike you should be fine, but if you have a burly Enduro bike it might be close.
+All this being said, the Dakine bike bag is one of the lightest bike travel cases on the market.
+Evoc bags are great, but they weigh several pounds heavier.

 Is the Dakine Bike Bag for you?